nbicocchi/learn-microservices/modules/containerization/slides/2 - Image creation (generic).md

 CMD ["python", "app.py"]
 ```

-This Dockerfile does the following:
-1. Uses a lightweight Python image.
-2. Sets the working directory.
-3. Copies the current directory contents into the container.
-4. Installs dependencies from `requirements.txt`.
-5. Runs `app.py` when the container starts.

 ### Step 2: Build the Docker Image

-Build the Docker image:

 ```bash
 docker buildx build -t echo-server-flask:latest .
 ```

 ### Step 3: Run the Docker Container

-Run the container:

 ```bash
 docker run -p 5000:5000 echo-server-flask